 Manhattan wouldn’t be Manhattan without its notorious Wall Street and Financial District.
 Almost identical to how it is portrayed in the movies, the Financial District is bustling with unique and edgy luxury rentals.

 Throughout the 20th century, the Financial District became a ghost town after the stock market closed each day at 4 o’clock.
 Certainly, nobody lived there.
 But the neighborhood, now affectionately called FiDi, has undergone a remarkable transformation from a business district to a vibrant mixed-use community.
 FiDi is no longer just for the FIRE industries (Finance, Insurance & Real Estate).
-It’s become a culturally rich, 24-hour neighborhood with some of the best home values in town.
+It’s become a culturally rich, 24-hour neighborhood with some of New York City’s best luxury apartments for rent.
 Many residents say the Financial District now is the most exciting neighborhood in Manhattan!
+It is also a good point to note that it is a very popular neighborhood for studio apartments in nyc as well as luxury apartments.

 There’s little question FiDi is the most historic neighborhood in New York City.
 Originally settled by the Dutch at the southernmost tip of Manhattan Island, the City of New Amsterdam was established in today’s Financial District in 1624.
 The British took over in 1664, and renamed it to New York, after the King’s brother, the Duke of York.
 At the time of earliest settlement by Europeans, the northern boundary of city was Wall Street, where they literally built a wall.
 Because trading of every commodity occurred there, Wall Street became known as the center of commerce and remains so today.
 In the 21st century, the northern boundary of FiDi is considered to be Chambers Street and the approach to the Brooklyn Bridge.
 South, east and west boundaries, of course, are New York Harbor and the rivers.

 Although FiDi still reigns as the financial capital of the world, it has also become a desirable residential area.
 In the new millennium, the estimated population of the neighborhood has more than quintupled.
 Even people who don’t work in the neighborhood are attracted by its excellent housing opportunities and easy commutes.
+The Financial District’s luxury apartments for rent are incomparable in their luxury amenity packages as well as their high popularity due to their immediate surroundings.
 FiDi now has improved transportation with the huge new Fulton Street transit hub, along with expanded ferries, water taxis, marinas, and helicopter terminals.
 Luxury retail has followed the progressive, affluent new residents into FiDi, notably at Brookfield Place, a huge indoor shopping mall at World Financial Center.
 Historic South Street Seaport, George Washington’s favorite Fraunces Tavern, and beautiful colonial Stone Street remain magnets for tourists and locals alike.

 FiDi has unique housing opportunities for every resident’s taste, from the classically inclined to the avant-garde.
 Some of New York’s most beautiful buildings were constructed in the economic boom years of the 1920s, and many fine old offices have been converted into gracious homes.
 Sumptuous temples of industry erected by the wolves of Wall Street are now museum-quality apartments that retain historic grandeur along with new millennial features.
-Fine examples are The Crest, 30 Exchange Place and 116 John Street.
+Some popular luxury apartments for rent in the financial district neighborhood range from 19 Dutch Street, 20 Exchange Place, 70 Pine street and many more!

 Tenants who enjoy sleek, mid-century modernism can enjoy the elegant restraint of converted high-rises like 90 Washington Street and 2 Gold Street.
 And those who appreciate a tasteful balance of classicism and unfettered artistry will go for Downtown by Philippe Starck, the original JP Morgan building renovated by the celebrated designer who is anything but traditional.